TarouShota/java_coffee_machine/README.md

-# java-kavovar
+# java-coffee-machine

-Java-Kavovar is a command-line application that simulates a coffee machine.
+Java-coffee-machine is a command-line application that simulates a coffee machine.
 Follow the steps below to run the app:

 ## Prerequisites
 - Apache Maven 3.6.3